COLUMBIA FALLS, MAINE -- This Saturday, volunteers will lay over 2 millions wreaths on veterans' graves throughout the country.

 "I just lost my father, January of this year, so it's still kind of fresh, and my father in law, although I never met him, I honor him still," said Jacqui Hall, a volunteer.

 Hall dedicated two dog tags which employees engraved on site, one for her dad and one for the father she never got the chance to meet.

 "He died in 1988, so when we forget, that there are veterans still 20 years ago, 30 years ago, 10 years ago, 5 years ago.
-I also have an uncle killed in Vietnam in 1969, so I just want to honor my family, and let them know, I`m still thinking about them every single day.'>
+I also have an uncle killed in Vietnam in 1969, so I just want to honor my family, and let them know, I'm still thinking about them every single day," she explained.

 "She offered this trip.
 It's been almost a year in the making, and I have been super excited," said Kim Woltman.